bart-the-simpson/SOCurriculum/README.md

         // does nothing
     }
 ```
+Here, x is a **variable**.
+It's similar to a constant in that it stores data, but a variable could change in the middle of a program.

 The statement inside the parentheses is a **Boolean** value, which means it can either be **true** or **false**. *In the example above, is* `x > 10` *true or false?* That means our program only does something if the integer `x` is greater than 10.

 If you flip your Arduino Zumo upside down, you will see six sensors.
 These sensors detect how light or dark the surface under it is.
 Tying this back to what we were doing last week with movement, what if I wanted my robot to move until it hit this black strip of electrical tape?
 We would use a conditional statement, similar to our simple program here (x > 10 program).